Mephisto (Marvel Comics): Avengers Academy

+Mephisto seeks to reclaim Billy and Tommy Maximoff, the reincarnations of Scarlet Witch's children, but is unable to do so, as M'Kraan has taken them under her protection.
+Mephisto sends Blackheart after the children, but he objects to hurting the two as they are innocent.
+When Escapade uses her powers on Blackheart, she takes on his inner pain.
+Overcome with remorse, Blackheart allows the group to escape.
+Enraged at Blackheart's betrayal, Mephisto turns him into a human with decreased powers and sends him back to Earth, where Blackheart takes refuge at the Avengers Academy.

 Powers and abilities

 Mephisto is an extremely powerful immortal demonic entity possessing abilities used by manipulating the forces of magic.
-Mephisto can employ his power for a variety of uses, including superhuman physical attributes, shape and sizeshifting, projecting illusions, manipulating memories, and altering time and reality.
+Mephisto can employ his power for a variety of uses, including superhuman physical attributes, shape-shifting and size-shifting, projecting illusions, manipulating memories, and altering time and reality.
 He is also highly resistant to injury.
 With his regenerative healing factor, Mephisto has the ability to recover quickly.

-The character has been shown to be energized by sources of evil in the human realm, such as the alien Dire Wraiths.
-Like other demons, Mephisto is symbiotically linked to, and considerably more powerful within, his own realm, and the character is able to transform the structure at will.
-Within it he has threatened a galaxy and stalemated a nourished Galactus until the latter threatened to consume his realm.
-If Mephisto's physical form is destroyed, the character will regenerate and reform in his domain.
+Mephisto is energized by sources of evil in the human realm, such as the alien Dire Wraiths.
+Like other demons, Mephisto is symbiotically linked to, and considerably more powerful within, his own realm, and Mephisto is able to transform the structure at will.
+If Mephisto's physical form is destroyed, he will regenerate and reform in his domain.
 Mephisto is known for acquiring souls, but cannot subjugate the will of another being without the victim's permission, which is usually done with some form of pact.